 For you visual learners, here’s a video of how I made the sign, start-to-finish!

 Do you have a Silhouette – or Silhouette goodies – on your wish list this year?
-Take a look at my Ultimate Silhouette Gift Guide & Wish List, and enter to WIN a Silhouette CAMEO 3!!!
+Take a look at my Ultimate Silhouette Gift Guide & Wish List!!

 Looking for more handmade Christmas decor inspiration?
 Browse through these fabulous Holiday decor projects from other bloggers participating in the Handmade for the Holidays Blog Hop!